-COURSE NOTE: For Acting for Stage and Screen Students only.
+COURSE NOTE: For Acting for Stage and Screen program students only.

 REQUIRED TEXTS AND/OR RESOURCES: Required texts and/or readings will vary by the instructor.
-They may include film scripts, books on acting, or scenes.
+They may include samples of scripts, selected readings, etc.

 COURSE STUDENT LEARNING OUTCOMES

 On successful completion of this course, students will be able to do the following: